altynali/yoso-project/README.md

 - Replace `plugin:@typescript-eslint/recommended` to `plugin:@typescript-eslint/recommended-type-checked` or `plugin:@typescript-eslint/strict-type-checked`
 - Optionally add `plugin:@typescript-eslint/stylistic-type-checked`
 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

+Hi!

+I've spent nearly 4 hours on this task.

+What would I add:
+deleting workers,
+authentication,
+option of changing emails or positions or working time, maybe even name, validation for input and select component(I would use yup library), maybe light and dark theme since personally I like dark theme more, admin dashboard.